andersy005/xdev-projects/projects/construction/projspec_repo2singularity.md

 - HPC systems are rarely container friendly (BinderHub requires both Kubernetes and Docker).
 - Often compute nodes do not have access to the outside network.
-- Managing a server attached to an HPC is not going to be popular from sys admins.
+- Managing a server attached to an HPC is not going to be popular from sys admins (though this opinion is changing in the HPC world)
 - Provisioning resources requires waiting in a job queue.

 Despite these challenges, there's hope that we can re-purpose some key pieces of binderhub, and be able to get *binderhub like functionality on HPC*.
 [Yuvi Panda](https://github.com/yuvipanda) suggested breaking BinderHub down into two components: